tynopet/homework/homework-3/unit8.md

   4. What does she do?
 She's a dentist.
   5. I don't want to go out.
 It is raining.
   6. Where do you come from?
 From Canada.
-  7. How much is it cost to send a letter to Canada?
+  7. How much does it cost to send a letter to Canada?
   8. I can't talk to you at the moment.
 I'm working.
   9. George is a good tennis player, but he doesn't play very often.